heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 - The issue is linked to the pull request

-If they are conflicts because the students are editing the same lines, fix the conflict yourself to avoid the students to have to do it so they can focus on the content.
+If they are conflicts because the students are editing the same lines, fix the conflict yourself so the students can focus on the content.

 Add the student to the GitHub organization and the right team.